Search This Blog

 Joseph Hwang

-* This article is based on the "2023 Music Industry White Paper" published by the Korea Creative Content Agency, part of the Ministry of Culture, Sports and Tourism of the Republic of Korea.
+* This article references the “2023 Music Industry White Paper,” released by the Korea Creative Content Agency, which operates under the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

-In the analog music era, this fixation was determined and provided by the seller, but in the networked digital music era, it is determined by the buyer.
-Moreover, since a mobile phone is almost like a container assigned to each individual, the costs of fixation are not borne by the seller.
-Instead, the costs are borne by music portals that connect sellers and buyers.
-This means that all you have to do to start a business is provide the data, minus the fixation.
-In the K-pop market, this data is called "sound source".
-Music producers now only need to sell sound sources to do business.
+In the analog music era, the fixation was dictated by the seller; however, in today’s digital music landscape, it is dictated by the buyer.
+Additionally, since mobile phones serve as personal containers for individuals, sellers do not incur the costs of fixation.
+Rather, these costs are shouldered by the music platforms that link sellers and buyers.
+Consequently, you only need to offer the data to start a business, excluding fixation.
+In the K-pop industry, this data is referred to as “sound sources.”
+Now, music producers merely need to sell sound sources to operate their businesses.

-While music should be on this chart for its own sake, we've found that the opposite can also be a good sales driver.
-Someone's idea made someone start treating computer techniques to rank certain music on this chart.
-Instead of entering the charts caused by natural market demand, someone intentionally clicks "like" and downloads for profit, regardless of the market.
-When this behavior reaches a certain threshold, a miracle happens: music that was at the bottom of the charts suddenly rises to the top.
-Most consumers, unaware of this situation, trust the charts and consume.
-This is how false stars are born.
+While music deserves a spot on this chart purely for its quality, we’ve discovered that the contrary can also spur sales.
+An individual devised a method to apply computer techniques to rank specific music on this chart.
+Rather than reflecting genuine market demand, individuals are clicking “like” and downloading for profit, irrespective of actual market conditions.
+When this behavior reaches a critical mass, something remarkable occurs: tracks that were once at the bottom of the charts surge to the top.
+Most consumers, oblivious to this phenomenon, trust the charts and continue consuming.
+Thus, false stars are created.

 MUSIC INDUSTRY PROMOTION ACT